-How the code samples (above) are presented - and other notes :
+How the code samples are presented - and download notes :

 Alternatively, use the 'Find text' option of your web browser to look for keywords on this page.
 For example, when looking for examples of scripts that list files (executables) in the 'bin' directories, use a keyword like 'bin' --- or when looking for scripts that use the 'man' command, use keyword 'man'.